netguru/xcconfigs/Documentation/Variables.md

 Whether to enable hard mode in Objective-C and Swift compilers. :trollface:

+Hard mode enables "Treat warnings as errors" for both Objective-C and Swift.
+It should be on by default, however, you could opt-out of it in case you're dealing with a legacy project with lots of low-severity warnings.

 #### `_COMPILER_SWIFT_VERSION`

 Swift language version used by the product.